afombravo/2FAST2Q/README.md

 2. all the uncompressed .fastq files

-# 2 the path to the sgRNA .csv file
+# 2 the path to the sgRNA .csv file (only needed when searching the fastq file for known sequences, such as with a CRISPRi-Seq experiment)

 A path to the .csv file with the sgRNAs.
 See example "D39V_guides.csv" for layout (remove any headers).